CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Assistant Back End: Yazid Dawiss, Mohamed Mrizek, David Girma <br>

 ### Detailed log of each team member's contribution: <br>
 Task breakdown by Mohamed Mrizek and Steven Tran.
-The time spent on this task was <br> Plans For The Next Sprint by Andrew Keleny.
+The time spent on this task: <br> Plans For The Next Sprint by Andrew Keleny.
 The time spent on this task was <br>
 README File by Ba Nam Nguyen and Steven Tran.
-The time spent on this task was <br> Project Approach and Technology by Ba Nam Nguyen, Yazid Dawiss and Mohamed Mrizek.
-The time spent on this task was <br> Meeting Minutes by Ba Nam Nguyen.
-The time spent on this task was <br> Detailed log of each team member's contribution by David Girma.
+The time spent on this task: 4 hrs <br> Project Approach and Technology by Ba Nam Nguyen, Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task: 5 hrs <br> Meeting Minutes by Ba Nam Nguyen.
+The time spent on this task: 1 hr <br> Detailed log of each team member's contribution by David Girma.
 The time spent on this task was 25 minutes. <br> Project Description.
 The time spent on this task was <br> Installation Instructions by David Girma.
 The time spent on this task was 10 minutes. <br>